nozomi-75/ZenPad/README.md

 ## Credits

+- Lodestar, for testing the application on macOS.
 - [FlatLaf](https://www.formdev.com/flatlaf/) is used for the look and feel of the program.
 - [JetBrains Mono](https://github.com/JetBrains/JetBrainsMono) is used for the monospace font.
 - [RSyntaxTextArea](https://github.com/bobbylight/RSyntaxTextArea) is used for syntax highlighting.